Austria–Italy relations: History

 Austrian rule in northern Italy created the conditions in which Italian nationalism and Austrian interests clashed in the three Wars of Italian Independence between 1848 and 1866 ultimately leading to Italian victory.
 The Italian struggle against Austria is mentioned in the national anthem of Italy, written in 1847.
 Tensions remained throughout the 1870s as continued Austrian rule over Italian inhabited lands such as in Trentino and Istria, inflamed Italian nationalism which in turn threatened Austrian integrity; as a result the Austrians built further fortifications along the Italian border.
 In 1876, the Austrian Archduke Albrecht advocated a preventive war against Italy.

 Despite entering into the Triple Alliance of 1882 (along with Germany), areas of clashing interest remained.
 Italy's improving relations with France, Italian interests in the Balkans, and continuing nationalism among Italians within Austria-Hungary concerned leaders in Vienna.
 Italy's adherence to the Triple Alliance in the event of war was doubted and from 1903 plans for a possible war against Rome were again maintained by the Austrian general staff.
 Mutual suspicions led to reinforcement of the frontier and speculation in the press about a war between the two countries into the first decade of the twentieth century.
 As late as 1911 Count Franz Conrad von Hötzendorf, chief of the Austrian general staff, was advocating a military strike against Austria's supposed Italian allies.

 During World War I, Italy fought on the side of the Triple Entente against Austria-Hungary despite their defensive alliance signed some decades earlier, after securing support for territorial expansion in the Treaty of London in 1915.
 By World War I's end, Italy emerged victorious and gained territories from Austria, incl.
 Trento and Trieste.
 Additionally, the predominantly German-speaking region of South Tyrol was annexed to Italy.
 During fascist rule, the German-speaking population became subject of forced Italianization attempts, which had a negative impact on the relations between the Kingdom of Italy and the newly founded Austrian Republic.

 During World War II, since 1943, Italian prisoners of war were among Allied POWs held in German POW camps operated in German-annexed Austria, such as Stalag XVII-A, Stalag XVII-B, Stalag XVIII-A, Stalag 317/XVIII-C, Stalag 398 and Oflag XVIII-A. Italians were also imprisoned in the Mauthausen concentration camp and its subcamps in Austria.

-After World War II, disputes about autonomous rights for the German-speaking South Tyroleans lead to continued tensions between Austria and Italy.
+After World War II, disputes about autonomous rights for the German-speaking South Tyroleans led to continued tensions between Austria and Italy.
 The South Tyrol Question (Südtirolfrage) became an international issue, after the Austrian government deemed that the provisions of the Gruber–De Gasperi Agreement hadn't been implemented correctly.
 Austria took the issue to the United Nations in 1960.
 A fresh round of negotiations took place, which lead to a more extensive statute of autonomy for South Tyrol in 1972.
 In 1992, Austria declared the disagreement to be fully resolved.

-Austrian Interior Minister Herbert Kickl said on June 5, 2018 that Italy is a strong ally of Austria.
+Austrian Interior Minister Herbert Kickl said on 5 June 2018 that Italy is a strong ally of Austria.